nutjob-laboratories/erk/README.txt

 ## Can I use **Ərk** to chat on IRC?

 Yes!
 Most basic functionality is done, and it's ready for most IRC stuff.
+If  you're just looking for a client to chat, and don't really care about the "bells and whistles", then **Ərk** is ready to go!

 ## Is **Ərk** completed?